-Vizient has 23 standardized medical/surgical environmentally-preferred attributes, which range from waste reduction techniques to safer chemical utilization and the conservation of natural resources.
-In addition, Vizient has created additional attributes regarding specific product categories such as food, cleaning chemicals, and furniture.
-Vizient offers the broadest, most cost-effective portfolio of environmentally-preferred products from energy star rated equipment to anesthesia masks and kits without the use of PVC, BPA, and DEHP.
-Currently, nearly 450,000 products in Vizient's catalog clearly identify the environmentally-preferred attributes that each product contains.
+Vizient has 23 standardized medical/surgical environmentally-preferred attributes, which range from safer chemical utilization to waste reduction initiatives and disclosure mechanisms.
+In addition, Vizient has created additional attributes regarding specific product categories such as food, food service ware, cleaning chemicals, organic baby care, and furniture.
+Vizient offers the broadest, most cost-effective portfolio of environmentally-preferred products from energy star rated equipment to anesthesia masks and kits without the use of PVC, BPA, and phthalates.
+Currently, over 400,000 products in Vizient's catalog clearly identify the environmentally-preferred attributes that each product contains.
 This number will continue to grow.
 Each Vizient RFP requires vendors to provide details regarding the environmentally-preferred attributes of its products, and those attributes are an element of the non-financial criteria in all bids.
 In select bids, additional points will be considered when the supplier answers positively for the environmentally-preferred attributes.